MikoInSpace/ArchiveBot/README.md

 ```

 2. Modify `token`, `serverId` and `roleId`
-  i.
-Go to https://discord.com/developers/applications and create a new application
+  I. Go to https://discord.com/developers/applications and create a new application

-  ii.
+  II.
 Click on bot on the left side of the screen

-  iii.
+  III.
 Click on reset token

-  iv.
+  IV.
 Copy the token

-  v.
-Open `index.js` in the repo you just cloned.
+  V. Open `index.js` in the repo you just cloned.

-  vi.
+  VI.
 Replace `INSERT-YOUR-TOKEN` on line 7 with the token you just copied.

-  vii.
+  VII.
 Replace `INSERT-SERVER-ID` and `INSERT-ROLE-ID` with your server id and role id respectively

-  viii.
+  VIII.
 Invite the discord bot to your server.

-  ix.
+  IX.
 Now in the bot folder, run
   ```bash
   npm install
   ```

-  x.
-Finally, run
+  X. Finally, run
   ```bash
   node index.js
   ```